Jean28518/Godot-jTools/README.md

 - **Update**: If you check this one, the configuration of the Button Configuration will be updated
 - **Enable * Button**: Self explainig.
 Every Button at jList can be activated/deactivated.
     - *(When Add Button is enabled, the user will be able to add by new entries by pressing enter in the edit line)*

+You also can define custom descriptions for buttons and messages.
+These are translated automatically from the internal godot translation server.

 #### Access in Code
 ##### jListManager